TheXDShrimp/verbatim/README.md

 How It Works: Sync.so uses deep learning to generate realistic lip movements that match the audio.
 It can be used to create localized versions of videos in multiple languages.

-### User Q&A Interface – OpenAI GPT Chat
+### User Q&A Interface – TwelveLabs API

 Function: Allows users to ask questions about the video content and receive context-aware responses.

-How It Works: GPT stores the transcript and summary as context, allowing real-time semantic search and natural conversation.
+How It Works: TwelveLabs stores vector embeddings of the video and speech in the video as context, allowing real-time semantic search and natural conversation.

 ## MLH Technologies